-Dr. Alexander Johnson Stevenson was born on the 4th of January 1865 in Brockville, Ontario.
+Dr. Alexander Johnson Stevenson was born in Brockville, Ontario on the 4th of January, 1865.
 He was the eldest of 4 children born to Rev. Robert Stevenson and the former Mary MacKay.
 His father was born in Scotland and his mother was born in England.
 His father was a Presbyterian Minister and his siblings were; Margaret “Harriett” Ann Stevenson (born 01 January, 1868), Orlando John Stevenson (born in Wardsville, Ontario on the 14th of June, 1869) and Robert MacKay Stevenson (born in Minden, Ontario on the 16th of March, 1882).

 Dr. Stevenson attended Trinity College in Toronto and he graduated in 1887.
 Dr. Stevenson was practicing in the City of London in 1891 and he was living with his parents and siblings.

 Dr. Stevenson died on the 29th of September, 1907 in Kingsville, (Essex County) Ontario.
 At the time of his death he lived on Main Street in Kingsville.
 Dr. Stevenson was buried at Greenwood Cemetery in Ridgetown.
-His parents and his sister Margaret Ann (Stephenson) Gesner are also buried in Ridgetown.
+His parents and his sister Margaret Ann (Stephenson) Gesner were also buried at Ridgetown.

 **The webmaster acknowledges the assistance of Mrs. Jean Pardo.